 Any owner or occupier within a strata title scheme can apply for an order to remove a pet on the grounds that it is causing a nuisance.
 This action is NOT managed by the Council.
-Non-compliance with Strata By-laws is managed by the Consumer, Trader and Tenancy Tribunal.
-Call 1300 135 399.
+The NSW Civil and Administrative Tribunal manages non-compliance with Strata By-laws.

-Table 1 provides additional criteria for the benefit of all stakeholders including Council, pet owner/s, immediate neighbors and the broader community.
-It provides guidance in the way certain animals should be kept on premises within our local government area.
+Table 1 provides additional criteria for the benefit of all stakeholders, including Council, pet owner/s, immediate neighbours and the broader community.
+It provides guidance on the way certain animals should be kept on premises within our local government area.

-It should NOT be interpreted that keeping animals in excess of the numbers or not in accordance with the manner specified in the table amounts to a prohibited land use, rather the table and the criteria in the preamble provides an indication of what will be considered by Council to determine whether a nuisance is being caused and whether enforcement action should be initiated.
+It should NOT be interpreted that keeping animals in excess of the numbers or not in accordance with the manner specified in the table amounts to a prohibited land use.
+Rather, the table and the criteria in the preamble provide an indication of what will be considered by Council to determine whether a nuisance is being caused and whether enforcement action should be initiated.

-Although distances of animal enclosures, etc., from buildings are referred to, greater distances may be required in some cases.
+Although distances of animal enclosures, etc., from buildings, are referred to, greater distances may be required in some cases.